dart-lang/site-www/src/content/tools/pub/dependencies.md

 ### Test with downgraded dependencies

-When developing packages for publication, it is often preferable to allow as a wide dependency constraints as possible.
+When developing packages for publication, it is often preferable to allow as wide dependency constraints as possible.
 A wide dependency constraint reduces the likelihood that package consumers face a version resolution conflict.

 Hence, if you have a dependency on `foo: ^1.2.3` and version `1.3.0` of `foo` is released, it may be reasonable to keep the existing dependency constraint (`^1.2.3`).